saviviro/sstvars/README.md

 # from 1959Q1 to 2019Q4.
 data(gdpdef, package="sstvars")

 # Some of the below examples are computationally demanding.
-Running them all will take approximately 15 minutes.
+Running them all will take approximately 10 minutes.

 ### Reduced form STVAR models ###

-# Estimate a reduced form two-regime Student's t STVAR p=3 model with logistic transition weight function using the first
+# Estimate a reduced form two-regime Student's t STVAR p=2 model with threshold transition weight function using the first
-# lag of the second variable (GDP deflator) as the switching variable.
-The below estimation is based on 20 estimation
+# lag of the first variable (GDP) as the switching variable.
+The below estimation is based on two estimation
 # rounds with seeds set for reproducibility.
-# (IMPORTANT: typically empirical applications require more estimation rounds, e.g., hundreds or thousands).
+# (IMPORTANT: typically empirical applications require more estimation rounds, e.g., tens, hundreds or even thousand, depending
+# on the size of the model, and with the two-phase procedure often much more).
-fit <- fitSTVAR(gdpdef, p=3, M=2, weight_function="logistic", weightfun_pars=c(2, 1), cond_dist="Student",
+fit <- fitSTVAR(gdpdef, p=2, M=2, weight_function="threshold", weightfun_pars=c(2, 1), cond_dist="Student",
-                nrounds=20, ncores=2, seeds=1:20)
+                estim_method="three-phase", nrounds=2, ncores=2, seeds=1:2)

 # Information on the estimated model:
-plot(fit) # Plot the estimated transition weight function with data summary(fit) # Summary printoout of the estimated model print(fit, standard_error_print=TRUE) # Print standard errors of the estimates (assuming the standard asymptotics on the ML estimator) get_foc(fit) # The first order condition (gradient of the log-likelihood function) get_soc(fit) # The second order condition (eigenvalues of approximated Hessian) profile_logliks(fit) # Plot profile log-likelihood functions about the estimate
+plot(fit) # Plot the estimated transition weight function with data summary(fit) # Summary printoout of the estimated model get_foc(fit) # The first order condition (gradient of the log-likelihood function) get_soc(fit) # The second order condition (eigenvalues of approximated Hessian) profile_logliks(fit) # Plot profile log-likelihood functions about the estimate